arvidn/libtorrent/docs/make_torrent.rst

 	the piece hashes, also calculate the file hashes and add those associated with each file.
 Note that unless you use the `set_piece_hashes()`_ function, this flag will have no effect.

-``alignment`` is used when pad files are enabled.
-This is the size eligible files are aligned to.
-The default is the default bittorrent block size of 16 kiB.
-It is common to align to the piece size of the torrent.

 generate()
 ----------